nicolasVr/documentation_v2/docs/contribute/dev.md

 ### Testing

 You can run the Python tests through the same shell-ception required to do a manual start.
-Start by flushing the 3 Django apps to get fresh testing data, then run this inside your Laboutik Django container:
+Start by flushing the 3 Django apps to get fresh testing data, then run this inside your LaBoutik Django container:

 ```bash title="laboutik_django> poetry shell$"
 ./manage.py test